MANO-B/FELIS/README.md

 - Summarize drugs (specified line / specified drugs) with ToT information by mutation pattern in **Use of designated lines and drugs with ToT information, by mutation pattern**.
 - Summarize drugs (specified line / specified drugs) with ToT information by histology in **Use of designated lines and drugs with ToT information, by histology**.
 - Summarize drugs (specified line / specified drugs) with ToT information by mutated genes in **Use of designated lines and drugs with ToT information, by mutated genes**.
-- Summarize drugs (specified line / specified drugs) with RESICT information by mutation pattern in **Use of designated lines and drugs with RESICT information, by mutation pattern**.
+- Summarize drugs (specified line / specified drugs) with RECIST information by mutation pattern in **Use of designated lines and drugs with RECIST information, by mutation pattern**.
-- Summarize drugs (specified line / specified drugs) with RESICT information by histology in **Use of designated lines and drugs with RECIST information, by histology**.
+- Summarize drugs (specified line / specified drugs) with RECIST information by histology in **Use of designated lines and drugs with RECIST information, by histology**.
 - Summarize drugs (specified line / specified drugs) with RECIST information by mutated genes in **Use of designated lines and drugs with RECIST information, by mutated genes**.
 - Display waterfall plots and scatter plots for the relationship between ToT for the drug of interest and ToT for prior therapies in **Time on treatment and pre-treatment for the specified treatment, scatter plot**.
     Censored cases are excluded.